archer-yang-lab/envlp/README.txt

 We provides a support website, on which the users can download the toolbox, report bugs and check recent updates http://code.google.com/p/envlp/.
-For further help, the users can contact the authors of the toolbox: Zhihua Su (suzhihua@stat.umn.edu), Yi Yang (yiyang@umn.edu) and Dennis Cook (dennis@stat.umn.edu).
+For further help, the users can contact the authors of the toolbox: Zhihua Su (zhihuasu@ufl.edu), Yi Yang (yiyang@umn.edu) and Dennis Cook (dennis@stat.umn.edu).

 References